Calculate Your Benefits

 An Example of How It Works

-Dennis, 66, and Mary, 65, want to make a contribution to the University of Pittsburgh but they also want to ensure that they have dependable income during their retirement years.
-They establish a $20,000 charitable gift annuity.
+Dennis, 75, and Mary, 73, want to make a contribution to the University of Pittsburgh but they also want to ensure that they have dependable income during their retirement years.
+They fund a $25,000 charitable gift annuity with appreciated stock that they originally purchased for $10,000.

-Based on their ages, they will receive a payment rate of 3.9%, which means that they will receive $780 each year for the remainder of their lives.
-They're also eligible for a federal income tax charitable deduction of $4,878* when they itemize.
+Based on their ages, they will receive a payment rate of 5.1%, which means that they will receive $1,275 each year for the remainder of their lives.
+They are also eligible for a federal income tax charitable deduction of $10,217* when they itemize.
 Finally, they know that after their lifetimes, the remaining amount will be used to support our mission.

 - Contact us for additional information on charitable gift annuities or to chat more about the personal benefits of creating an annuity with the University of Pittsburgh.